-These Christmas stockings are the perfect beginner project, they are super easy to make.
-First you will need to grab this stocking template from Moda Bake Shop.
+These Christmas stockings are the perfect beginner project, they are easy to sew and don’t require any fancy supplies.

-Print out the template-I took it to a print shop and had it printed on a 17″ piece of paper.
-I retraced the curve of the toe and heel onto a scrap of paper to make those pattern pieces.
+I took this free stocking pattern to a print shop and had it printed on a 11×17″ piece of paper (right click, save image as).
+Either print two copies or trace the toe and heel onto a scrap of paper to make those pattern pieces.

 *(makes 4 Christmas Stockings)